feichao93/temme/docs/en/10-snippets.md

 ### Example-1

-In the online shopping mall, reviews of an item can be divides into two types: premiere reviews and append reviews.
+In the online shopping mall, reviews of an item can be divides into two types: premiere reviews and appended reviews.
 These two types of reviews has the same DOM structure in the web page but mounts into different parent node.
-[This example](https://temme.js.org/?example=tmall-reviews-Chinese) defines a snippet that captures a list of reviews, then uses the snippet to capture premiere reviews and append reviews respectively.
+[This example](https://temme.js.org/?example=tmall-reviews-Chinese) defines a snippet that captures a list of reviews, then uses the snippet to capture premiere reviews and appended reviews respectively.

 ### Example-2